Apestein/dev-clubhouse/README.md

-Full-stack realtime CRUD messaging board app with NextJS and MongoDB
+Full-stack realtime CRUD posting board app where users can post hot takes or controversial opinions about certain technologies or the tech industry as a whole.
+Built with NextJS and MongoDB/Mongoose ORM.
+NextAuth for user authentication.